Security

 2. In the configuration menu on the left, click Security.

-3. In the main menu, click the Credentials Manager tab.
+3. Navigate to the Credentials Manager tab.

 4. Click Add credentials.

-6. In the Username field, enter a user name for the account that you want to add.
+1. In the Username field, enter a user name for the account that you want to add.
 You can also click Browse to select an existing user account.

-7. In the Password field, enter a password for the account that you want to add.
+2. In the Password field, enter a password for the account that you want to add.
 To view the entered password, click and hold the eye icon on the right of the field.

-8. In the Description field, enter a description for the created credentials record.
+3. In the Description field, enter a description for the created credentials record.

 As there can be a number of similar account names, for example, Administrator, it is recommended that you provide a meaningful unique description for the credentials record so that you can distinguish it in the list.
 The description is shown in brackets, following the user name.